List of Red Dead Redemption 2 characters: Mr. Pearson

 Simon Pearson (Jim Santangeli) is the cook and butcher of the Van der Linde gang.
 His father and grandfather were both sperm whale hunters; Pearson wished to follow in their footsteps, but the occupation was obsolete by the time he finished school.
 For a brief period, he was part of the United States Navy.
 When he moved out west, he encountered financial trouble; Dutch discovered him and invited him into the gang.
+Pearson is shocked by his life's circumstances but displays a loud and jolly exterior.
 He sends Arthur to retrieve food and supplies several times and is responsible for setting up the camp with Susan Grimshaw upon each relocation.
 When the gang begins to collapse, Pearson becomes unhappy and decides to leave.
 Eight years later, in 1907, he owns and runs the general store in Rhodes, and is married.

 Reverend Swanson

-Reverend Orville Swanson (Sean Haberle) is a minister and a member of the Van der Linde gang.
+Reverend Orville Swanson (Sean Haberle) is a minister and member of the Van der Linde gang.
 Once a clergyman, Swanson began to use morphine to ease his pain a few years before the events of the game, eventually leading to his addiction to alcohol.
 Over time, he has lost his sense of direction, religion, and self-esteem.
 He once saved Dutch's life, and thus is allowed to remain in the gang.
 Early during the events of the game, Arthur finds the drunk Swanson and saves him from a fight and an oncoming train.
 By the time some of the gang return from Guarma, Swanson has become sober and is functioning better.
 As the gang begins to fall apart, Swanson decides to leave; depending on the player's honor, Swanson may encounter Arthur a final time, bestowing wise words about the latter's path to redemption.
-Sometime over the next eight years, by 1907, Swanson had moved to New York and become a preacher.
+Sometime over the next eight years, by 1907, Swanson has moved to New York and become a preacher.

 GamesRadar's Paul Walker-Emig noted the egalitarianism of the gang to offer Swanson a home and supplies while recovering from his addiction.
 Polygon's Campbell criticized the trope of Swanson as the gang's "drunken, self-loathing padre".